 The GLX-i badge.

 The F3 was instrumental in making BYD as big as it is today.
-In Europe, BYD is mostly known for its PHEVs and EVs.
-In China, it is known for that too, but also for making affordable family cars, like the long running BYD F3.
+In Europe, BYD is best known for its PHEVs and EVs.
+In China, it is known for that too, but also for making affordable ICE family cars, like the long-running BYD F3.